Secure Anonymous Conferencing in Quantum Networks: Introduction

 \section{Introduction}

 Building on the ``second quantum revolution'' \cite{second-quantum-rev1,second-quantum-rev2,QTEU}, quantum-cryptography technologies have recently seen a rapid development both in academia and industry, with quantum key distribution (QKD) \cite{BB84,Diamanti2016,pir2019advances} being a prominent example \cite{QKDmarkets}.
-The task of QKD has been generalized to multiple users with quantum conference key agreement (CKA) \cite{Epping,Grasselli_2018,WstateProtocol,FirstCVMDI,ZSG18,OLLP19,CKAreview}, where $n$ parties establish a common secret key when linked by an insecure quantum network.
+The task of QKD has been generalized to multiple users with quantum conference key agreement (CKA) \cite{Epping,Grasselli_2018,WstateProtocol,FirstCVMDI,ZSG18,OLLP19,CKAreview,Chen-3CKA,Chen-3CKAasymm}, where $n$ parties establish a common secret key when linked by an insecure quantum network \cite{Das2019}.
 The key, called conference key, can subsequently be used for group-wise encryption among the $n$ parties \cite{CKAexperiment}.

-Besides achieving secure communication with encryption keys, another important cryptographic necessity that arises in a network with multiple parties, is anonymity.
-Indeed, there are scenarios where the communicating parties want to share a secret message and, at the same time, remain anonymous.
-That is, they want to keep their identities hidden from the other parties in the network and from the network manager.
-Examples include voting, anonymous informants, and secret agents deployed in enemy territory.
+Besides achieving secure communication with encryption keys, an equally important privacy aspect that arises in a multipartite network is anonymity.
+Indeed, in numerous scenarios the communicating parties want to share a secret message and, at the same time, remain anonymous.
+That is, they want to keep their identities hidden from the other parties in the network, from the network manager, and even between themselves.
+In a world ever more demanding for privacy, many individuals would benefit from secure anonymous communication, including: voters, anonymous informants, investigative reporters, secret agents and users updating an online database (e.g.~medical records).

-So far, however, few protocols have been proposed which achieve some form of anonymous secure communication through quantum resources; moreover, they lack a general security framework and are often unpractical.

-Here, we formalize this cryptographic task by considering an $n$-party quantum network where, prior to the execution of the protocol, each party could potentially be a participant, i.e. the anonymous sender or one of the anonymous receivers.
-The goal of the protocol is to establish a secret conference key between a sender and $m$ receivers ($m<n$), chosen by the sender, such that they remain anonymous at least with respect to the other $n-m-1$ parties.
-The established conference key then enables anonymous secure communication among the participants.
+Here, this cryptographic task is formalized as follows.
+Consider an $n$-party quantum network where, a priori, each party could be a participant, i.e.~the sender or one of the $m$ receivers ($m<n$) chosen by the sender.
+The task is to identify a set of participants and establish a secret conference key between them, such that they remain anonymous at least with respect to the other $n-m-1$ parties.
+The established conference key then enables secure anonymous conferencing among the participants.